-All students who participate in the program will be enrolled in one MU course for a total of three credits.
+You will be enrolled in one or two MU courses for a total of three or four credits.

-Students will stay student apartments with cooking facilities in Rome.
+You will stay in student apartments with cooking facilities in Rome.

-Students will travel with the group but they will have opportunities to explore some sites independently during their time abroad.
+You will travel with the group, but will have opportunities to explore some sites independently during your time abroad.

 MU faculty member Linda Reeder, Department of History, will accompany the students to Rome.

 Faculty-led programs enrich the study abroad experience as well as the MU campus by providing students opportunities to study other cultures and disciplines in depth while gaining new perspectives on our own society.
 Faculty leaders serve as mentors, role-models and resources as students explore their host institution and country.